What Is The Difference Between A Flatbed And Drop Deck Trailer?

 Height advantage: The lowered deck of a flat deck trailer enables the transportation of taller loads, allowing businesses to carry more diverse cargo.

-Better stability: The lower centre of gravity of a flat deck trailer provides enhanced stability, particularly when carrying heavy equipment or vehicles.
+The lower centre of gravity of a flat deck trailer provides enhanced stability, particularly when carrying heavy equipment or vehicles.

 Greater load capacity: Flat deck trailers can typically carry more weight than a standard flatbed trailer, increasing their versatility and functionality.